umalabs/correlated-authorization/README.md

 #### *B. Assertions*

 &emsp;According the UMA Grant specification [1], Section 3.3.1, the potential types of claim token formats are ID Tokens and SAML assertion.
-The Correlated Authorization framework uses the urn:ietf:params:oauth:token-type:jwt format for the pushed claims tokens. ~~To prove that the claimant is the rightful subject of the assertion the holder-of-key assertion [9] is used, which contains a hash value of the ticket possessed by the claimant.~~
+The Correlated Authorization framework uses the urn:ietf:params:oauth:token-type:jwt format for the pushed claims tokens.
+To prove that the claimant is the rightful subject of the assertion the holder-of-ticket assertion is used, which contains a hash value of the ticket possessed by the claimant.

 &emsp;According the RFC7521 [9] "Assertion authorization grants may be used with or without client authentication or identification.
 Whether or not client authentication is needed in conjunction with an assertion authorization grant, as well as the supported types of client authentication, are policy decisions at the discretion of the authorization server.".
 It follows that the UMA grant with assertions may be used without client authentication.
 This only applies for specific scenarios.
 Be careful.